 I recommend three items:

-I do not own full mountaineering crampons and, in winter, I do not hike trails that might need them.
+I do not own full mountaineering crampons and, in winter, I do not hike trails where there might be needed.
 This is where good trail research — using online apps and sites and your hiking community — can save you considerable pain.

 Winter Hiking Essentials: Food & Water

-- I’ve always had good luck with my standard water reservoir because I keep the feeder tube blown clear (so it doesn’t freeze up).
-If the mouthpiece does freeze, I just tuck it inside my jacket, close to my body, and it thaws in a few minutes.
+• I’ve always had good luck with my standard water reservoir because I keep the feeder tube blown clear (so it doesn’t freeze up).
+If the mouthpiece does freeze, I just tuck it inside my winter hiking jacket, close to my body, and it thaws in a few minutes.
 But some people prefer to switch to Nalgene water bottles tucked in their backpacks.
-Experiment and decide what works best for you.
+Experiment to find out what works best for you.

 Post-Hike Pleasantness